MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

                 y_train = np.array(steering_angles)
                 yield x_train, y_train

 For my model I chose a Convolutional Neural Netowrk architecture similar to the Nvidia End-to-End model.
 I tried out a simple regression model as well as the LeNet model but found the Nvidia model higher quality.
 Within the model I started by normalizing the images.
 This helped with the gradient calculations.
-Next, I cropped the images so that information that is not needed is discarded.
+Next, I cropped the images so that unhelpful information was discarded.

 Here is an example of a cropped image where a portion of the top and bottom have been removed.